raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 > **AUCTIONEER:** Lot 666 then: A chandelier in pieces.
 Some of you may recall the strange affair of The Phantom of the Opera, a mystery never fully explained.
 We are told, ladies and gentlemen, that this is the very chandelier that figures in that famous disaster.
 Our workshops have restored it and fitted parts of it with wiring for the new electric light, so that we may get a hint of how it may look when reassembled.
 Perhaps we may even frighten away the ghost of so many years ago, with a little illumination, gentlemen!

 Just like the musical box, this monologue is somehow even more sensational when viewed in person.
-Every time I watch the 2011 recording, I'm totally blown away by the auctioneer's delivery in his introduction to the iconic chandelier, especially the way he projects his voice when authoritatively ordering the "gentlemen" to uncover and light up the chandelier in the final line.
-Seeing this scene in the flesh is equally if not more astonishing; it definitely lives up to what was shown in the Royal Albert Hall performance.
+Every time I watch the 2011 recording, I'm totally blown away by the auctioneer's delivery in his introduction to the iconic chandelier, especially the way he projects his voice when authoritatively ordering the men to uncover and light up the chandelier in the final line.
+Seeing this scene in the flesh is equally if not more astonishing, and it definitely lives up to what was shown in the Royal Albert Hall performance.

 Immediately after the end of this dramatic monologue, the chandelier is revealed with flashing fulminations, the stage is once again brightly lit, and the theatre is filled with the hair-raising sound of the famous pipe organ.
 Energized by the overture's grandiloquent melody, the audience is taken further back in time, to a point where the Opera House is as yet in its prime.
 (In the film, opening credits are displayed on screen as the overture plays, which is a shame because viewers can't really experience this wondrous multidimensional back-in-time transition in full.)

 I cannot overstate how exhilarating it is to listen to the overture performed by an actual orchestra, especially the roaring blast of the organ when it plays the spine-chilling B-flat minor chord at the beginning.
 You can genuinely feel it in your bones.
-It was so electrifyingly powerful that --- I wish this was a hyperbole --- I literally could not feel my fingers for the first half of Act 1.
+It was so electrifyingly powerful that --- and I wish this was a hyperbole --- I literally could not feel my fingers for the first half of Act 1.
 Listening to the overture with headphones is one thing; experiencing it in person is undoubtedly another.

 ### Hannibal Rehearsal

-Following the end of our time-travelling journey, the first note we hear is from the Opera House's leading soprano Carlotta, in a rehearsal for an upcoming production of the opera Hannibal.
+Following the end of our time-travelling journey, the first note we hear comes from the Opera House's leading soprano Carlotta, in a rehearsal for an upcoming production of the opera Hannibal.
 Carlotta's performance is supported by, among others, the occassionally inept but stubborn tenor Piangi, who at one point mispronounces his lyrics and is corrected by the Opera House's maestro Monsieur Reyer:

 > **PIANGI (as Hannibal):**
 > Sad to return to find the land we love, threatened once more by _Roma's_ far-reaching grasp...